HolyBlackCat/quasi-msys2/README.md

   * (similarly for other distros)

   Wine is optional but recommended. `make --version` must be 4.3 or newer.
-Clang is the recommended compiler choice, but you [use something else](#how-do-i-use-a-different-compiler), you don't have to install it.
+Clang is the recommended compiler choice, but if you [use something else](#how-do-i-use-a-different-compiler), you don't have to install it.

 * Install quasi-msys2:
   ```bash